EliaSavino/Ramacropy/README.md

 ```
 This script is capable of reading sif files from Andor spectrometers, as well as .pkl and .csv files generated only from this script (though this may change if we find that the lab provides csv files).
 The laser_wavelength parameter defaults to 785 nm (as that's what we use in the lab), so only change it if a different laser was used.

+### Data Strucuture
+once instantiated you can access the following:
+- my_spec.RamanShift -> the x axis of your data, contains the shift at each y point
+- my_spec.TimeStamp -> the time data of each spectrum in the series
+- my_spec.SpectralData -> the actyal y data of your file
+- my_spec.RawData -> the same as spectral data, but doesn't change if you perform processing (only .pkl and .sif)
+- my_spec.SpectralInfo -> this is the metadata from andor see sif_parser for more info (only .pkl and .sif)
+- my_spec.directory -> original path to file
+- my_spec.filelab -> original file name

+you don't need to do this, but you may want to.
 ### Exploratory Plotting
 Once the data is loaded, you should plot it to see what you are working with. you can do this in two ways, depending if your data is a kinetic series or a single spectrum.